-The most important part of my job is assisting my constituents when they’re facing problems with federal agencies.
+The most important part of my job is assisting my constituents when they’re facing difficulties with government agencies and federally regulated entities.
 Whether you’re unable to access your unemployment benefits, reasonable accommodations at work, and more, my team and I are here for you.

-We have a track record of providing top-notch constituent services and getting Sixth District residents the results they deserve.
+We have a track record of providing top-notch constituent services and helping Sixth District residents navigate these agencies to get the results they deserve.

-“I contacted Regan from Congressman David Trone’s office who successfully intervened for me with the Department of Labor to expedite the processing of my Pandemic Unemployment Assistance after 8 exasperating weeks.
-I was at wits end until she stepped in to resolve the issue.” – Wayman M., Germantown
+“I contacted Congressman David Trone’s office who successfully intervened for me with the Department of Labor to expedite the processing of my Pandemic Unemployment Assistance after 8 exasperating weeks.
+I was at wits end until they stepped in to resolve the issue.” – Wayman M., Germantown

 “It was not until I contacted the office of Representative Trone that I obtained swift help!
 He and his staff solved the issue in a couple of weeks, after several months of no luck with anyone else.
 I’m eternally grateful to Congressman Trone and his wonderful staff!” – Janet B., Maryland